trycourier/courier-ios/README.md

 3. Under iOS, filter for "Courier"
 4. Click Next
 5. Give the service extension a name (i.e. "CourierService")
+6. Select "Courier" from package dropdown.
-6. Click Finish
+7. Click Finish
-7. Click on your project file
+8. Click on your project file
-8. Under Targets, click on your new Target
+9. Under Targets, click on your new Target
-9. Under the General tab > Frameworks and Libraries, click the "+" icon
+10. Under the General tab > Frameworks and Libraries, click the "+" icon
-10. Select the Courier package from the list under Courier Package > Courier
+11. Select the Courier package from the list under Courier Package > Courier

 &emsp;